 What’s the catch?

 Is an American Express cash withdrawal free?
-Not exactly.
+Uh, not exactly.
 Not even close.

 It’s true that you can use your credit card at over 800,000 ATM locations around the world.
 But this benefit comes at a cost and it’s a stiff cost at that.
 Here’s how it works.